-How Submit a New TR Bid
+How to Submit a New TR Bid

-The following business rules apply when you submit a bid through the Transmission Rights Auction (TRA System:
+Each TR bid contains at least one and up to twenty price-quantity pairs that the user can enter called TR laminations.
+The user, for a specific organization, submits the laminations for a path which represents their TR bid on that path in the TRA application.
+The following high level description of market rules apply when you submit a TR bid and their TR lamination(s) and through the TRA application:

 your TR participant status must be Active;

-only one bid per company can be active at a time for each product (path plus time structure) being auctioned;
+only one TR bid per organization can be active at a time for each product/path being auctioned;

-the MW quantity bid cannot exceed the round quantity available in the auction;
+the MW quantity in a TR lamination cannot exceed the round quantity available in the TR auction;

 zero or negative prices are not accepted;

-all bid prices must be specified in Canadian dollars; and
+all TR lamination prices must be specified in Canadian dollars;

+TR lamination prices must be in descending order, quantities in ascending orders, and no duplicates (the first lamination should be the highest priced lamination and the last lamination should be the highest quantity); and

-the total amount of all bids cannot exceed your company’s bid limit.
+the sum of the maximum TR lamination values (price times quantity) from all TR bids cannot exceed your organization’s TR bid limit.

-Click on Active Rounds to open the Auction Rounds page.
-To place a TR bid, click Place Bid on the Auction Rounds page, for the appropriate TR Auction Name.
+Click on any ‘ACTIVE’ auction to access the page and choose an organization from the Select Organization drop down.

+The page displays Organization Limit Information, Path, Auction Quantity, Round Quantity, any existing TR bids for your organization in the auction, as well as additional auction and round information.